Diversity Advocate

 Short-List of Candidates

-The “short list” of candidates to be invited to visit campus should take into account the goals and needs of the department and every effort should be made to have a slate of candidates that reflects the success you have made in developing a diverse applicant pool.
+The “short list” of candidates to be invited to visit campus should take into account the goals and needs of the department, and every effort should be made to have a merit-based slate of candidates reflecting a range of perspectives, backgrounds, and experiences.

 Interviews